osohq/oso/new-docs/content/any/reference/glossary.md

 see the Policy Examples section.

-Policies are stored in Polar files (extension `.polar`), which are loaded into the authorization engine using the oso Libraries.
+Policies are stored in Polar files (extension `.polar`), which are loaded into the authorization engine using the Oso Libraries.
 Once loaded, policies can be used to evaluate authorization queries.

 Policies are made up of rules.
 Each rule defines a statement that is either true or false.

-In oso, one such rule is distinguished, and used to drive the authorization
+In Oso, one such rule is distinguished, and used to drive the authorization
 decision: the `allow` rule.

 ## Allow Rules